-The quality and risk management framework, managed through the clinical governance unit, demonstrated a commitment to patient safety, improvement and a risk-based approach with a range of projects based around the Health Quality and Safety Commission (HQSC) programmes and other priorities.
-A newly appointed risk advisor at district level is working to update the risk register and support staff to maintain the system.
-The principles of the National Adverse Events Reporting Policy are followed, with recommendations resulting from adverse events reviews followed through to completion.
+A quality and risk management framework demonstrated a commitment to patient safety, improvement and a risk-based approach with a range of projects based around the Health Quality and Safety Commission (HQSC) programme and other priorities.
+Risks were being escalated to the district and regional leadership, with regional and national developments in progress.
+The principles of the National Adverse Events Reporting Policy were followed, with recommendations resulting from adverse events reviews followed through to completion.
 Essential notifications were completed.

 A range of mechanisms are used to ensure that the right numbers of staff are available to meet the changing needs of patients across the services.
-The Care Capacity Demand Management (CCDM) programme provided a wealth of real time data to support decision-making by those working in the Integrated Operation Centre (IOC).
+The Care Capacity Demand Management (CCDM) programme provided a wealth of real-time data to support decision-making by those working in the Integrated Operation Centre (IOC).
 Competencies, skills and qualifications are defined and support effective service delivery.

 Professional qualifications are validated prior to employment.
-An organisational induction and orientation programme was in place and a wide range of ongoing training and professional development opportunities made available.
-Organisation policy states employees are provided with opportunities to discuss and review their performance.
+An orientation programme was in place and a wide range of ongoing training and professional development opportunities made available.
+In several areas, employees are provided with opportunities to discuss and review their performance.